2000 years ago you would have given a half-shekel coin as tribute to the Temple.

 Our current goal is to fully fund current research on special finds, coins, and pottery so that we can stay on track for our publication deadline in 2019.
 With your help, we can keep our focus on our research and not on ways to raise money or cut the budget to keep the lights on.

 Once we have completed this first goal, our next goal will be unlocked!
 We will then secure the minimum budget needed to keep the lab in operation.
 After that, we will expand the budget to include more processing of finds, drawings and photography, and editing and graphic design for the planned publication.

 More than half a million finds await processing and analysis in our laboratory.
 The study and publication of these finds are enormous tasks that require diligence and the expertise of many scholars.

 Your contribution will fund the completion of our core research.
 This includes:

 Support us by sharing this website and video via social media – on Facebook, Twitter, and other networks.
 Raising awareness about the Temple Mount Sifting Project in your community, and even around your own dinner table, will help us give voice to the muted history of one of the world’s most sacred sites.

 The absence of archaeological data has resulted in many unresolved and hotly debated historical questions.
-Although most scholars (including Muslim scholars) assert that the Jewish Temples were located on the Temple Mount, For the past few decades, Palestinian and Muslim leaders have begun denying their existence here.
+Although all scholars (including Muslim scholars) assert that the Jewish Temples were located on the Temple Mount, For the past few decades, Palestinian and Muslim leaders have begun denying their existence here.
 This claim was then supported in the recent UNESCO resolution in October 2016.
 See our response to this resolution here.
 We outline the archaeological evidence, from our sifting and other excavations in Jerusalem, supporting the existence of the First and Second Temple on the Temple Mount.